soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 6-04 Standards.* ::

-(a) [;Plan Form and Content];.
+(a) Plan Form and Content.
 The form and content of all proposed plans shall be consistent with the following:

    (1) A plan may take the form of a comprehensive or master plan for a neighborhood, community district, borough or other broad geographic area of the city.
 Such a plan would combine elements related to housing, industrial and commercial uses, transportation, land use regulation, open space, recreation, community facilities and other infrastructure and service improvements which promote the orderly growth, improvement and future development of the community, borough or city.